Send Money with Zelle®

 Paying Power in the Palm of Your Hand

 Zelle is a fast, convenient way to send money and make personal payments in minutes1 from your mobile phone.
-Just pick the person you want to pay, enter the amount and send it their way.
+Just pick the trusted recipient you want to pay, enter the amount and send it their way.

 Receive money in a snap

 Once you, your friends and family are enrolled, they can use Zelle to send you money directly, or you can request a payment and they’ll get a notification via email or straight to their mobile device.3

 Download the Bremer app on the App Store or Google Play to send and receive money with Zelle